How to trade on Binance

 If your Binance box on the exchange keys page changes color and looks like the image above, the connection was successful:

 Binance traders can use Cryptowatch’s advanced charts to trade and perform technical analysis as well as track their funds alongside any other exchange accounts on the Portfolio page.
-For a quick overview of these features, scroll down to the Trade on Binance and Binance Portfolio sections.

 Check out these articles to learn more about trading and analysis on the Charts page: